Shock chlorinate & sanitize a well & home piping system whenever:

 The dry pellet method (70% calcium hypochlorite) can be used for well, storage tank, or cistern sanitation.
 The amount of tablets and granules used will depend on the amount of water in the system to be sanitized.
 Half of the total treatment will be completed with chlorine pellets and the other half will be completed with granular chlorine slurry.

 A 100-ppm chlorine concentration is ideal for sanitizing a well.
 To produce a 100 PPM chlorine concentration, use 2 oz. sanitizer pellets or granules for each 100 gallons of water in the system.
 (2oz. granules = 70 Pellets) If the water has a high iron or sulfur content more chlorine may be needed to achieve 100-ppm chlorine residual.

 1. Bypass the water softener, other filters, or purification equipment.
-Clean the well house, springhouse or storage tank or reservoir.
+Clean the well house, spring house or storage tank or reservoir.
 Remove debris and scrub or hose off any dirt or other deposits or interior surfaces.
 Pump to remove any suspended solids or foreign matter in the water if possible.
 Scrub interior surfaces of well house with a strong chlorine solution containing ½ gallon household bleach or 0.2 oz of dry bleach granules to each 5 gallons of water.

 CAUTION: well caps and seals are integral to the safety and integrity of your well.
 They are often regulated by the state and local codes.
 Be certain to comply with all applicable codes and licensing laws, whenever opening a well.
 If you are unsure of any of the following steps, seek the assistance of a qualified or licensed well driller or pump installer or contractor.

-5. Mix the determined amount of granules needed in a clean, plastic five (5) gallon container of water and pour the solution down the well to sanitize the upper portion of the well.
+4. Mix the determined amount of granules needed in a clean, plastic five (5) gallon container of water and pour the solution down the well to sanitize the upper portion of the well.
 Do not add water to product – Add product to water.3.
 Drop one tablet into the well and listen to hear if the tablet hits the water (you will hear a “plink” sound).
 If the tablet hits the water, drop the remaining determined number of sanitizing tablets needed into the well.

 5. It is necessary to circulate the water in the well to mix the sanitizer thoroughly throughout the entire water system.
 Connect a hose to an outside sillcock (also known as a hose bib) that is located after the pressure tank and run water back down the well (this also rinses upper portion of well).

 After approximately 15 minutes of circulating the water, a strong chlorine odor should be present; if not, repeat steps 4 and 5.
 Run water through service lines until you detect chlorine odor at all taps.

-7. Allow the sanitized water to stand in the system for at least six (6) hours, although overnight is preferred.
+6. Allow the sanitized water to stand in the system for at least six (6) hours, although overnight is preferred.
 Open an outside faucet and flush system until water runs chlorine free (no chlorine smell is detected).
 Repeat flush operation on each faucet in the system.

-A) Chlorine may make the water run colored, and iron deposits, slime and organic material may break loose and plug pump screens.
+A) Chlorine may make the water run colored, and iron deposits, slime, and organic material may break loose and plug pump screens.

 ***DO NOT CONTINUE TO RUN PUMP IF WATER DOES NOT FLOW. ***

 B) The high level of chlorine required to sanitize a water system is corrosive to most metals and the chlorine solution must not remain in the water system more than thirty-six (36) hours before completely flushing from the system.

-8. Return all equipment to service position.
+7. Return all equipment to the service position.

-9. If possible, discharge as much of the water as possible through an outside faucet with hose attachment.
+9. If possible, discharge as much of the water as possible through an outside faucet with a hose attachment.
 Do not discharge the chlorinated water into streams or rivers.
-The small amount of chlorinated water, which remains in the household plumbing, can be discharge into the septic system.
+The small amount of chlorinated water, which remains in the household plumbing, can be discharged into the septic system.

 The water should be tested 2 to 3 weeks after sanitizing.
 If bacteria, iron bacteria, sulfur, or other problems recur, contact your water professional for further treatment.

-Shock Chlorination Using Liquid Chlorine Bleach:
+Shock Chlorinate a Well Using Liquid Chlorine Bleach:

 3. Pump to remove any suspended solids or foreign matter in the water if possible.
 Scrub interior surfaces with a strong chlorine solution containing ½ gallon household bleach to each 5 gallons of water.

-- 2. Determine how much chlorine to use to disinfect your well by consulting Table 1.
+4. Determine how much chlorine to use to disinfect your well by consulting Table 1.
 If you don’t know your well depth, contact your well driller as they often keep records that will show the depth of the well.

 |Well Casing Diameter||Distance From Water Level to Bottom of Well (Water Depth)|